Symbian9/qmapshack-doc-wiki/DocGisItemsTrk2.md

 |![maproom1.png](images/DocGisItemsTrk/Activity.png)|Activity| Mark the selected track points to be part of a selected activity|
 |![maproom1.png](images/DocGisItemsTrk/Copy.png)|Copy| Copy selected track points as a new track|

 Another left click on the graph will abort.

-With a right click you will see a context menu:
+Doing a right click on the graph will display a context menu:

 |   |   |   |
 |---|---|---|